Q & A

 Q: How many hours a day do you write?

 A: As long as it takes to achieve my goal.
 I typically set a 2,000 word per day quota (5 days per week, God willing and the creek don't rise).
 Sometimes that is a few hours or less, sometimes, it simply does not happen because I've deviated off course.
 You know, like today, when writing up a Q & A sounded far more interesting.
+Update: At present, we are hard at work on our last home renovation (other than our own home), a house to the east of ours that will serve as a mid-term rental.
+Once that is done, I hope to return to my 2,000 word per day quota.

 Q: If you didn’t write, what would you do for work?

 A: What I do right now, run my Airbnb properties.
-In the past I ran a housecleaning business but my body is telling me I'm too old for that.
+In the past I ran a housecleaning business but my body (and Covid) told me I'm too old for that.
 I've also taught community education classes, which was something I enjoyed immensely, but it isn't a full-time kind of thing.
 The reality is, I'm a square peg trying to fit into a round hole with most job jobs.
 I can last for a while, but in the end, I'm just not cut out for working for others.
 It's writing or bust!

 Q: Do you read your book reviews?
 How do you deal with bad or good ones?